 Probationary certificates may be available to eligible students after the completion of the first year in the program.
 Approval from the program or area chair is required.
 Probationary certificates will not be granted to students lacking the appropriate teaching experience.

 The Texas Education Agency (TEA) will notify the student directly when the student is certified.

-The Counselor Education Program at the University of Texas in the Educational Psychology Department is a 48-hour Master’s Degree Program that prepares students to become School Counselor Certified in the state of Texas.
-In addition to a master’s degree in Counseling, state requirements for counselors include 2 years of classroom teaching experience.
-Candidates for School Counseling Certification also need to pass the 152 TExES School Counselor Exam.
+The Counselor Education Program in the Department of Educational Psychology is a 48-hour master’s degree program that prepares students to become school counselor certified in the state of Texas.
+In addition to a master’s degree in counseling, the state requires counselors to have two years of classroom teaching experience.
+Candidates for school counseling certification also need to pass the 152 TExES School Counselor Exam.

-CSP offers a Doctoral Specialization that is at the forefront of preparing executive level educational leaders.
-A combination of traditional coursework, independent directed research, and varied field-based internships with mentor superintendents under the supervision of clinical professors with proven executive leadership experience provide rich opportunities to balance theory and practice, as well as develop executive level decision making skills.
-The program meets and exceeds the professional standards required for eligibility to take the state superintendent certification assessment.
-All candidates for these programs must have Principal Certification and Principal experience or its equivalent.
+Our top-ranked Cooperative Superintendency Program is at the forefront of preparing executive level educational leaders.
+This program combines traditional coursework, independent directed research, and varied field-based internships with mentor superintendents under the supervision of clinical professors with proven executive leadership experience.
+These opportunities provide a rich balance to theory and practice, and develop executive level decision-making skills.
+All candidates must have principal certification and principal experience or its equivalent.

-The School of Information currently offers the Standard School Librarian Certificate developed by the State Board for Educator Certification (SBEC) for certification of public school librarians in Texas.
-This certificate prepares the holder for work at all levels of public education in Texas, from kindergarten through high school.
-The certification program is a graduate program.
+The School of Information currently offers the Standard School Librarian Certificate developed by the State Board for Educator Certification (SBEC) for the certification of public school librarians in Texas.
+This program prepares the holder for work at all levels of public education in Texas, from kindergarten through high school.